 According to Google’s Local Business Links resource:

 Your Business Profile can include 2 types of links that make it easier for customers to learn more about your business.
-They can also take action directly from your profile on Google Maps or Search.
+They can also take action directly from your profile on Google Search or Maps.
+This helps create a more ideal user experience.
 You can add a single link that helps customers:

 - View a menu